 30 mins later I knew they definitely didn’t when I returned home with toxic ant bait.

-I was ok with setting up the short-term bait solution along the baseboards inside of the pantry since Missy wouldn’t be able to stick her curious nose in there, at least until I came up with a natural solution.
+I was OK with setting up the short-term bait solution along the baseboards inside of the pantry.
+That’s because Missy wouldn’t be able to stick her curious nose in there, at least until I came up with a natural solution.

-By the way, this is how the bait works: The ants crawl inside and grab the bait, then take it back into their nest(s) where they share it with their fellow ant buddies & queen, resulting in multiple ant deaths.
+By the way, this is how the bait works: The ants crawl inside and grab the bait, then take it back into their nest(s).
+That’s where they share it with their fellow ant buddies & queen, resulting in multiple ant deaths.

 Now the ant bait worked great – I watched the ants walk into the bait and by the end of the day, I didn’t see any more ants.
 It was then that I started researching natural alternatives to my ant problem.
 I found several products on Google, but one that kept coming back up was food-grade Diatomaceous Earth.